Advice for undergraduate students

 Q1.
 What courses should I take?

-Here's a quick overview, but if you're interested in information about specific courses, take a look at our guide to quantitative courses and guide to other courses (both works in progress).
-If you you come up with good ideas on your own, please pass them on.
+Here's a quick overview, but if you're interested in information about specific courses, ask around.
+If you come up with good ideas of your own, please pass them on.

 Mathematics.
-The Stern School requires one semester of calculus -- but we think you're capable of more than that.
-We recommend three semesters of calculus and one of linear algebra.
-(Or the equivalent: there are apparently some combination classes in the works.)
+The Stern School requires one semester of calculus, but we think you'd benefit from doing more than that.
+We recommend more calculus -- and linear algebra.
 They’re the foundation of economics, finance, and data analysis of all kinds.
+Especially linear algebra.
 Once you’ve done that, you're well positioned to do lots of things.
-You might also consider doing more.
+And perhaps even to understand that math is an art.
+And appreciate xkcd.

-Data analysis.
-The modern world generates data by the gigabyte.
-Whatever you do in the future, it will be extremely helpful to you to develop the skills to make sense of it: probability and statistics, data bases, data mining, and so on.
-Some people call the emerging area "data science," but whatever you call it, it involves marketable skills.
-See the guides mentioned above for specific courses.
+Data analytics.
+The modern world generates enormous amounts of data.
+Whatever you do in the future, it will be extremely helpful to you to develop the skills to make sense of it: programming, math, probability and statistics, data mining, and so on.
+Some people call the emerging field "data science," but whatever you call it, it involves marketable skills.
+See our guide to data science for more.

-Grading in math courses tends to be less forgiving than in less quantitative subjects.
-That's one of the reasons math is so helpful: you learn to think precisely and get clear feedback on whether you have done that.
+Grading in quantitative courses tends to be less forgiving than in less quantitative subjects.
+That's one of the reasons they're so helpful: you learn to think precisely and get clear feedback on whether you have done that.

 Could this lower my GPA?
 Sure it could, although we find that many of our students do well in these courses.
-But even if your GPA falls a little, you're likely to expand your career options and raise your earning potential.
+(Remind yourself: you're a good student or you wouldn't be here.)
+But even if your GPA falls, you'll expand your career options, raise your earning potential, and maybe even have some fun.
+Let us repeat: this will expand your career options.
+Businesses hire people who have skills that help them, and a GPA is not a skill.

-One last thing: It can be a mistake to take math courses that are too advanced -- and there are always math courses that are too advanced.
+One last thing: It can be a mistake to take quant courses that are too advanced -- and there are always courses that are too advanced.
 Take a course that stretches you but doesn't kill you.
-Once you’ve done that, take another one.
+Once you’ve done that, you can take another one.
+Talk to your classmates about which courses and teachers they recommend.

 Q5.
 Anything else?